erick805/rickylau-dev/content/blog/debug/index.md

 ---
-title: Beginner Friendly Guide on how to debug in test driven development.
+title: Beginner Friendly Guide on how to debug in test driven development
 description: " "
 ---

 ![](2019-09-12-16-03-49.png)

+This guide is written to give you a beginner friendly blueprint to follow, so you know exactly where, and what to console.log().

+So you can save steps and headaches when debugging in a JavaScript environment!

-This guide is written to give you a blueprint to follow, so you know exactly where, and what to console.log().
-We will go over two examples one with test specs written in jasmine and vanilla js & another written in mocha enzyme and jsx.
+We will go over two examples one with test specs written in Jasmine and vanilla JavaScript & another written in mocha enzyme and React JSX.

 I am also going to refer to the acronym -